Limoer96/react-native-update-version/README.md

 # rn-update-version

-Download and update react-native app on android, customize your own UI.
+Download and update react-native app on android & iOS, customize your own UI.

 ## Installation